 - Making your sustainable seafood program more transparent by clarifying what categories of seafood it currently covers.
 Commitments should cover the main categories where your company has influence and can engage suppliers, including fresh, deli, frozen (own and national brands), and canned (own and national brands) seafood, and ideally should eventually cover nutraceuticals, pet food, and other categories.

-- Using SFP’s Seafood Metrics system to collect key data elements (KDEs) of the seafood sourcing covered by your commitment, to monitor environmental impacts and track the progress of improvements.
+- Using SFP’s Seafood Metrics (or equivalent internal system) system to collect key data elements (KDEs) of the seafood sourcing covered by your commitment, to monitor environmental impacts and track the progress of improvements.

 - Publicly requiring your suppliers in fisheries that need improvement to be engaged and active stakeholders in both Supply Chain Roundtables (SRs) and fishery and aquaculture improvement projects (FIPs and AIPs).

 - Protecting ocean wildlife by doing a systematic audit of your source fisheries to identify impacts on endangered species from bycatch, and then implementing mitigation measures to eliminate interactions with endangered species.

 - Publicly reporting the seafood covered in your commitment via the Ocean Disclosure Project.

 As a partner, you will have access to SFP resources to support this commitment, enabling you to assess risks to your supply chain and track the progress of your company and your suppliers as you work toward more sustainable and stable supplies of seafood.
 We’ll also be proud to publicly count you among our collaborators and will invite you to our annual exclusive, partner-only forums, which feature presentations from and opportunities to network with industry thought leaders.